Ruby Corado: Creation of Casa Ruby

 Their housing placement program spans far beyond their 24-hour shelter policy as well.
 Ruby has organized multiple housing programs that span from 24-hour open housing services that are open during weather emergencies to prevent hypothermia and other weather-related injuries to the homeless community.
 Casa Ruby provides short-term living placement which offers short-term consistent housing services for three to six months at a time.
 This program is for 18 to 24-year-olds and is created to help people transition into permanent living situations.
 The transitional living program offers stable housing and support for up to 18 months, to help clients find educational and foundational backing before they pursue independent living.

 The “Support Services for Victims of Violence” program provides one-on-one counseling and aid to any victims that have suffered from physical, mental, or emotional abuse.
 Casa Ruby also offers Social Services which can connect people with Social Workers to help them attain government-issued identification and many other legal acquisitions.

 In October 2021, Corado resigned from Casa Ruby following the loss of $850,000 in funding from the D.C.
 Department of Human Services.
 In July 2022, Casa Ruby closed with employees and creditors citing non-payment of wages and debts.
-News sources have been unable to locate Ruby Corado for comment.
+News sources were initially unable to locate Ruby Corado for comment.